MohitBhimrajka/project-agora/scripts/README.md

 # Scripts Directory

-This directory contains all the automation and setup scripts required to prepare the environment and data backends for the ADK Copilot agent.
+This directory contains all the automation scripts required to prepare the **generic backend infrastructure** for the multi-agent framework.

-The primary way to use these scripts is through the main `setup_environment.sh` script in the project root, which runs them in the correct order.
+The primary way to use these scripts is through the main `setup_environment.sh` script in the project root.
+This script runs them in the correct order to provision a complete cloud environment for your custom agent, saving you hours of manual setup.
+No matter what domain you adapt the framework for, these scripts will handle the backend.

+---

 ### Scripts